howdyai/botkit/readme.md

 ### Botkit Statistics Gathering

 As of version 0.4, Botkit records anonymous usage statistics about Botkit bots in the wild.
 These statistics are used by the Botkit team at [Howdy](http://howdy.ai) to measure and analyze the Botkit community, and help to direct resources to the appropriate parts of the project.

 We take the privacy of Botkit developers and their users very seriously.
 Botkit does not collect, or transmit any message content, user data, or personally identifiable information to our statistics system.
 The information that is collected is anonymized inside Botkit and converted using one-way encryption into a hash before being transmitted.

 #### Opt Out of Stats

 To opt out of the stats collection, pass in the `stats_optout` parameter when initializing Botkit, as seen in the example below:

 ```
 var controller = Botkit.slackbot({
     stats_optout: true
 });
 ```
-## Middleware
-Brief Description, link to doc.

 ## Developing with Botkit

-Brief Description, link to doc.
+### Middleware
+The functionality of Botkit can be extended using middleware functions.
+These functions can plugin to the core bot running processes at several useful places and make changes to both a bot’s configuration and the incoming or outgoing message.
+Anyone can [create their own middleware](docs/advance usage/readme-creating middleware.md), and if they wish, be added to our [directory of available middlewares](docs/advance usage/readme-creating middleware.md).

 ## Deploying your Bot

-Brief Description, link to doc.
+For the purposes of creating a bot, you may find that running your server locally is suitable for the devlopment process.
+When you want to deploy the bot to production, there are numerous hosting solutions available that provide easy deployment and testing of your work.

+Link to docs/hosting/readme.md

 ## Botkit Community

-Brief Description, links to communities.

-### Chat with us at dev4slack.slack.com
-You can get an invite here: http://dev4slack.xoxco.com/.
+Github has recognized Botkit as one of [the top communities for new contributors](https://github.com/showcases/great-for-new-contributors), and to support all kinds of users in our community, we have a few resources to help you make great bots.

 ### Contributing

-Brief Description, link to doc.

-### Getting help

-Brief Description, link to doc.
+We are always looking to improve Botkit, and will welcome any help from our community with regards to new features, bug fixes, and documentation enhancements.
+[These are a few guidelines to get you started on contributing to this project](https://github.com/howdyai/botkit/blob/master/CONTRIBUTING.md#submitting-issues).

+### Have questions?
+Want to contact us?
+Having trouble with a aspect of creating a bot?
+While we do not provide direct support, you can [search existing issues](https://github.com/howdyai/botkit/issues), or [post a new issue on our github](https://github.com/howdyai/botkit/blob/master/CONTRIBUTING.md#submitting-issues).

+Botkit Studio users [should view our documentation](https://studio.botkit.ai/docs) and can contact our support team via [their account portal](https://studio.botkit.ai/account).

+If you need to contact Howdy, the maintainers of Botkit, you can do so via [our homepage](https://botkit.ai/).

+### Join our Bot Building Community
+We maintain a public Slack with over 5000 developers discussing the nuts and bolts of building bots.
+With users of all skill levels, and representives of the platforms we support, this is a [great resource for anyone looking to connect with other developers.](http://dev4slack.xoxco.com/)